 copper in your blood is carried by a protein called ceruloplasmin.

-Adults have 50 and 80 milligrams (mg) of copper in their body, mostly in muscle and
+Adults have 50 to 120 milligrams (mg) of copper in their body, mostly in muscle and

 the liver.
 Copper helps make melanin, bone, and connective tissue.
 It also helps with

-like liver and other organ meats, seafood, beans, and whole grains.
-You get rid of
+such as liver and other organ meats, seafood, beans, and whole grains.
+You get rid

 too little copper (copper deficiency) or too much copper (copper toxicity).